-We have already talked about the beauty of this land in our blog.
-But what we should add is that in this area, water, sand, and wind together, have created a landscape that everyone should really see with their own eyes.
+In this territory water, sand, and wind have created a landscape that everyone should really see with their own eyes.

 This place is one of the richest and diverse European ecosystems, home to many different species.

-Characterized by warm brackish water and strong wind, the Boscoforte’s Oasis follows the road connecting Comacchio to the small town of Anita (Argine Agosta), arriving to the northern edge of the Reno river, towards the Adriatic Sea.
+Characterized by warm brackish water and strong wind, the oasis of Boscoforte follows the road connecting Comacchio to the small town of Anita (Argine Agosta), arriving to the northern edge of the Reno river, towards the Adriatic Sea.

-This area has always been closed to the public – it is private land and can only be visited by booking a guided tour – and it is the kind of place where the beauty of nature makes you forget about time and space, especially if you find yourself there during sunset as the sun plays games with light and shade.
+This area has always been closed to the public – it is private land and can only be visited by booking a guided tour.
+It is the kind of place where the beauty of nature makes you forget about time and space, especially if you find yourself there during sunset as the sun plays games with light and shade.